Energinet-DataHub/geh-shared-resources/README.md

 ### Shared SQL Server User

-To use the shared admin user for the server, you can refer to the keyvault secrets, using the Terraform Data Resource
+To use the shared admin user for the server, you can refer to the keyvault secrets, using the Terraform Data Resource.
+This will eventually be replaced by Azure AD Authentication.

 ```ruby
 data "azurerm_key_vault_secret" "SHARED_RESOURCES_DB_ADMIN_NAME" {